top of page

 Extensive experience, comprehensive knowledge

-Professional interests include outpatient psychiatry. safe prescribing practices, psychiatric consultation to primary care providers, Open Dialogue/Network Approaches, Internal Family Systems therapy, Lifestyle Medicine & Feedback Informed Treatment.
+Professional interests include outpatient psychiatry, lifestyle medicine, safe prescribing practices, psychiatric consultation to primary care providers, Open Dialogue/Network Approaches, Internal Family Systems therapy, & Feedback Informed Treatment.

 My Philosophy